3nd3r1/kubernetes-holygrail/README.md

 I use this repository for testing various Kubernetes features and concepts.
 Each project is a separate directory with its own README.md file.

+## Requirements

+- You need to have [GNU Make](https://www.gnu.org/software/make/) to run the make commands.

 ## How to get a cluster?

 All of the projects obviously require a Kubernetes cluster.
 Don't have one?
 No worries.